 Appendix L, section II.
 Membership, sub-section B:

-Any full-time tenured faculty, tenure-earning faculty, clinical faculty, research faculty, or lecturer, including department chairs, will be eligible to be elected to membership in the Senate; administrators above the level of department chairs are not eligible to serve.
+Any full-time tenured , tenure-earning , clinical , or research faculty member, including department chairs, will be eligible to be elected to membership in the Senate; administrators above the level of department chairs are not eligible to serve.
+Lecturers must have three consecutive years of full-time service at UAH before they are eligible to serve in the Faculty Senate.
+If a formally-recognized department from the units listed in (II.C.1) is represented by two or more members, based on the algorithm described in (II.C.2), only one member can be Lecturer.

 Appendix L, section II.
 Membership, sub-section C. Distribution